xjmusic/xjmusic/README.md

 **.env** file with private keys and ceonfiguration.
 The **.env** file is never committed to the repository, because it contains secrets.
 The **env.example.conf** file is kept up-to-date with all environment variables required for the developer to configure.

-## Run local platform in Docker containers

-Before running the docker container, be sure to package the latest Java build artifacts, with `make` or `bin/assemble`.

-Bring up the `hub01xj1` docker container and its required resource containers:

-    docker-compose up -d

-The `-d` option above runs containers as background daemons, instead of seeing all their `stdin`.
-Use `docker-compose` or `docker` to manage containers from there.

-To see running containers:

-    docker ps --format

-To attach to a container by `<name>`:

-    docker attach <name>

-To stop all containers:

-    docker-compose down

-To remove all containers:

-    docker-compose rm

-To bring up containers with a forced build:

-    docker-compose up --build

-To run just the `hub01xj1` container, attached via tty:

-    docker-compose run xj

-The configuration uses volumes such that the latest build artifacts are available without having to rebuild the docker container.
-The container runs as user `root` by default.
-Project folders are available inside the container as:

-    /var/app/current/

-## Compile server-side platform

-Compile & Package the Java server-side application, e.g. as JAR files:

-    gradle clean assemble

 ## Integration testing